 “What is your social security number?”

 Thank you, Paul, for this hilarious interview!
-Please check out Z Nation on SyFy and follow The Asylum to keep up to date on all of their upcoming projects!
+Please check out Z Nation on SyFy and follow The Asylum to keep up to date on their upcoming projects!